-Pursuant to our Revolving Credit Facility, we are required to comply with certain financial covenants to maintain a minimum dollar threshold of direct policy premiums (as defined in the Revolving Credit Facility), a maximum combined ratio (as defined in the Revolving Credit Facility) and minimum liquidity (as defined in the Revolving Credit Facility).
+Pursuant to our Revolving Credit Facility, we are required to comply with certain financial covenants including (i) receiving specified levels of direct policy premiums (as defined in the Revolving Credit Facility) for each fiscal quarter, (ii) maintaining a minimum liquidity (as defined in the Revolving Credit Facility) of \$150 million (or \$200 million if the liquidity decreased by a specified amount over the prior six month period) as of the last day of each quarter, and (iii) not exceeding a maximum combined ratio.
 Our ability to borrow under our Revolving Credit Facility depends on our compliance with these financial covenants.
 Events beyond our control, including changes in general economic and business conditions, may affect our ability to satisfy the financial covenants.
 We cannot assure you that we will satisfy the financial covenants in the future, or that our lenders will waive any failure to satisfy the financial covenants.